 “My prices are high.
 They are so high that you’re not going to believe it.
 We even have paramedics on call because my prices are so high that you might go into cardiac arrest!”

 The total price of his publishing program was $60,000.
 Sixty thousand dollars.
-Almost the average annual wage (in Australia, the average wage is sitting around $75,000 a year).
+Wow.

 I was in the audience as a bit of a corporate spy — doing competitor research and investigating his sales pitch and seeing how I could improve my own.
 And the fact was that, despite the numbers, it worked.
 He had people signing up then and there.

-And it made me wonder, do people actually know how much it costs to publish a book?
+And it made me wonder, do people know the cost of self-publishing a book?

-At one end of the spectrum you see blogs and forums and Reddits claiming that you can publish a book for next to nothing — get a cover on Fiverr, find a freelancer to proofread, upload it to Amazon and you’re done!
-At the other end of the spectrum you get high-end coaching programs charging tens of thousands to help you put your book into print.
+At one end, blogs and forums and Reddits claim you can publish a book for next to nothing.
+Get a cover on Fiverr.
+Find a freelancer to proofread.
+Upload it to Amazon.
+You’re done!
+At the other end, are high-end coaching programs charging tens of thousands to help get your book into print.

 Surely there must be a middle ground?
-Surely there’s a price point for those who can’t write a cheque for $39,000, but who don’t have the time or desire to learn how to do it all themselves?
+Surely there’s a price point for those who can’t write a cheque for $60,000 but don’t have time (or desire) to learn it all themselves?

-There is.
-I run a company that helps entrepreneurs write awesome books, and in the last three years we’ve helped over 100 entrepreneurs turn their intellectual property into published paperbacks.
-I started as a freelancer, then started partnering with external suppliers to offer different parts of the process, and now we manage it all in house.
+At Grammar Factory, we turn business leaders, entrepreneurs and professional speakers into authors.
+In the past six years we’ve helped more than 200 professionals turn their intellectual property into published paperbacks.
+It started as a freelance business, then started partnering with external suppliers to cover different parts of the process.
+Now we manage it all, end-to-end.

-When I started writing this article, I realised that all of the figures I was including were based on a number of assumptions.
+When I started writing this article, I realized that my figures were based on a number of assumptions.
 Here they are, to ensure we’re all on the same page:

-- Disclaimer 1: I’ve written this article based on the assumption that you want to publish a professional, high-quality book.
-Yes, some people manage to do this themselves for very little money, but you’ll need to undergo a steep learning curve to do so.
-This article is based on what you can expect if you hire a self-publishing company or freelancers to produce your book.
-(More on the difference between the two in this article on assembling a self-publishing team.)
+I’ve written this article based on the assumption that you want to publish a professional, high-quality book.
+Yes, some people manage to do this themselves for very little money, but you’ll need to go through a steep learning curve to do so.
+This article is based on what you can expect if you hire a self-publishing company or a team of freelancers to produce your book.
+Read more on the difference between the two in this article on assembling a self-publishing team.

-- Disclaimer 3: These prices are based on the typical books we work on — paperbacks between 30,000 and 45,000 words (about 180–220 pages in print), printed in a standard format with black and white pages.
-If you’re thinking of producing something different (like a photo book), then it’s best to get a quote.
+These costs are based on the typical books we publish.
+Usually paperbacks between 30,000 and 45,000 words (about 180–220 pages), printed in a standard format with black and white pages.
+If you’re thinking of producing something different (like a photo book), then it’s best to get a custom quote.

-For most of our clients, editing is the most expensive part of the process, so it adds significantly to the overall cost of publishing a book.
+For most, editing is the most expensive part of the process, so it adds significantly to the overall cost of publishing a book.
 It’s also the part where quotes can vary widely between suppliers — starting from $500 and going up to $6,000 and beyond.